 Types of surgery used to treat ovarian cancer

 Total hysterectomy with bilateral salpingo-oophorectomy

-This surgery is the one most commonly done for ovarian cancer.
+This surgery is the one most often done for ovarian cancer.
 The following will be removed:

 Your surgeon may also remove your omentum.
-This is a fatty apron of tissue in front of your belly.
+This is a fatty apron of tissue in the front of your belly (abdomen).
 It’s attached to your large bowel.
 It’s a common site of spread for ovarian cancer.
 This may be called an omentectomy.

 In an oophorectomy, your surgeon takes out one or both of your ovaries.
-This depends on the likelihood that the cancer will spread.
+This depends on how likely it is that the cancer will spread.
 It may also depend on if you want to become pregnant in the future.
 If the cancer has not spread to more than one ovary, your surgeon may only take out one ovary and one fallopian tube.
 This is called salpingo-oophorectomy.
 This would allow you to get pregnant in the future.
 Removing both ovaries and both fallopian tubes is called a bilateral salpingo-oophorectomy.
 You can no longer become pregnant.

 Lymph node biopsy

 Your healthcare provider may remove one or more lymph nodes at the same time as a salpingo-oophorectomy.
 This may be done with or without a hysterectomy.
 These small glands are part of your immune system.
 They help your body fight infections.
 Cancer often spreads to them.
 Your surgeon removes nodes close to the ovaries.
 He or she checks them right away for signs of cancer.